Last reviewed December 2016

 Roch, Christine H and Na Sai.
 "Nonprofit, For-Profit, or Stand-Alone?
 How Management Organizations Influence the Working Conditions in Charter Schools".
 Social Science Quarterly, November 2015, p.
 1380-1395.

 Sass, Tim R. et al. "Charter High Schools' Effects on Long-Term Attainment and Earnings".
 Journal of Policy Analysis and Management, Summer 2016, p.
 683-706.

 Smarick, Andy.
 "A Quiet Revolution: Charter Schooling's First 25 Years".
 The Weekly Standard, October 24, 2016, p.
 20-23.

 "What State Policymakers Need to Know About Funding Virtual Charter Schools".
 The Progress of Education Reform, February 2014, p.
 1-6.

 Significant Internet Resources

 Center for Education Reform, Charter Schools - Provides information about the concept of charter schools and links to charter school data.
-Includes Charter School Law Rankings and Scorecard (2014).
+Includes Charter School Law Rankings and Scorecard.

 Edweek.org: Charter Schools - Links to current articles.

-National Alliance for Public Charter Schools - A wide variety of information including a "Dashboard" linking to extensive data on charter schools and the report, The Health of the Public Charter School Movement: A State-By-State Analysis (2014).
+National Alliance for Public Charter Schools - A wide variety of information including a "Dashboard" that links to extensive data about charter schools as well as a number of reports.

 National Charter School Resource Center - "Resources to build top-notch charter schools".